Ilovecatz17/remote-model-access/README.md

 📡 It should work now!
 # how to turn off tailscale funneling (just in case)

-📡 use ```tailscale funnel -off [Port Number]```, doesn't matter if it was running in background mode or not, both will turn off with this command.
+📡 Use ```tailscale funnel -off [Port Number]```, doesn't matter if it was running in background mode or not, both will turn off with this command.

 # privacy
 No data is collected.
 Everything is on device except tailscale and your llm. :)